MRSevim/brochurify/README.md

 This is my single page website builder.
-Coming soon...
+Its early version is out.
+Check it out here: https://brochurify.vercel.app/

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).